FriendlyUser/David-Li-ecc-dssb-IS24-code-challenge/README.md

 3. The frontend will proxy API requests to the backend

 The frontend will be available at `http://localhost:3000` and the backend at `http://localhost:8000`.

-## Documentation

-This README provides instructions on running the app locally and outlines the overall architecture.
-The backend API is documented with Swagger.